YuePanEdward/Cartographer_ros-on-Jackal/cartographer_key/Cartographer-Readme.md

 # How to save the map and get the trajectory?
 rosrun map_server map_saver -f xxxmap

+For trajectory,it's still a big problem.
+According to the instruction here https://github.com/googlecartographer/cartographer_ros/issues/332, there's once ( before June 2017) a simple command to do this job by processing .pb file

+However, now cartographer only supports .pbstream compressed file which includes all the pose graphs and other essential information.
+It is said that only by using assetswriter along with C programming can we output trajectory in formatted form such as txt or csv.
+Unfortunately, I failed to figure out how to accomplish this.
+(By the way, I can use some model assetswriter launch file to output the final pointcloud in ply or pcd format as well as the awesome Xray map, which even include trajectory)

+The workaround is to

 ------------------------------------------------------------------------------------------------------

 # Tuning parameters
 Some of this part should refer to offical readme file provided by Google:  https://google-cartographer-ros.readthedocs.io/en/latest/tuning.html